Feyerabend/vm/debug/README.md

 the saved file, you can, in principle, work backwards in steps, undo edits, or even choose not to save the file at all.
 The log would contain enough information to restore the session and continue from where you left off, even if you just quit the editor.
+Todays computer may be fast enough to not corrupt saving the log, so in principal it can work.